Ranner198/GT_Cloud_Configuration_Documentation/README.md

 - Gif Tutorial ![Making A VPN GIF](./Resources/GettingStarted/MakingAVPN.gif)

 ### Adding a JumpBoxProvisioner Virtual Machine

-- The first machine we are going to make will be a jumpbox machine that we will utilize as the administrator machine, this will be a close off machine that will allow only us to access the other VMs inside of our virtual need
+>The first machine we are going to make will be a jumpbox machine that we will utilize as the administrator machine, this will be a close off machine that will allow only us to access the other VMs inside of our virtual need
 - To make a new VM first start from [Home Portal](https://portal.azure.com/#home) and click on the *Virtual machines* button if you do not see it in the top like mine you can click on top search bar that reads: *Search resources, services, and docs (G+/)* and start typing in *Virtual machines* and it will pop up.
 - Next Click on ![+Create](./Resources/GettingStarted/CreateButton.jpg) to add a new resource group
 - Now select your Resource Group you've just created so it will be housed under that specific group, which will make it easier to find to manage later incase you make multiple VMs
 - Fillout the following options like so:
 	* Virtual machine name - *JumpBoxProvisioner*
-	* Region - same as resource group (In the Example GIF I slected US East 2 because my free trial is maxed out on the CPUs I can have in the (US) East US)
+	* Region - same as the resource group
+	>(In the Example GIF I slected US East 2 because my free trial is maxed out on the CPUs I can have in the (US) East US)
 	* Avaliability opions - *No infrastructure redundancy required*
 	* Image - *Ubuntu Server 18.04 LTS -Gen1* (or the latest LTS at the time of reading this document)
-	* Size - *Standard_B1ms - 1 vcpu, 2 GiB memory($18.25/month)* (Note you might have to search and change the filters to find it)
+	* Size - *Standard_B1ms - 1 vcpu, 2 GiB memory* (Note you might have to search and change the filters to find it)
 	* Authentication type - *SSH public key*
 	* Username - *azureuser* (If you choose something different you will have to rememeber it and use it, since I will be refering to azureuser from this point foward)
 	* SSH public key source - *Use existing public key*